- Garth The Menace Ennis

 On the flip side, with too little money chasing too many goods you get deflation, the price level goes down below what it normally would.
 Hey, you actually get more for your dollar.
 Woohoo!
 Except eventually someone is either going to cut your salary or you'll lose your job ...

 So why is he BSing about inflation?
 Because he's criticizing the Federal Reserve's policy and making the argument that it is inflationary, and therefore bad.
 Now inflation is a problem, and I even share Mr Kessler's concern that Fed policy is indeed inflationary.
 See, for instance, Infamous J. Brad Hicks' analysis of the situation.
+(Update: It turns out Hicks badly underestimated excess capacity, which continues to soak up any inflationary tendency years later.)
 But Mr Kessler is going out of his way to exaggerate the problems from inflation, including raising the spectre of hyperinflation in the subtitle of his essay, which is an entirely different kettle of fish from the ordinary high inflation we may be facing with the dollar.
 So sorry Mr Kessler, you've already lost my trust.

 This makes me think of Julian Sanchez' terrific recent blog post Climate Change and Argumentative Fallacies, talking about the ways folks with an agenda can fool you when debating complex subjects.